 Refer to the CDC’s vaccination guide for more information about the vaccinations required to enter Tanzania.

-- Safari packages usually cover domestic travel within the country, including pick-up from the airport and drop-off at the end of your stay.
-But if you do happen to extend your visit, you may have to travel through local buses or take a taxi.
+- Safari packages usually cover domestic travel within the country, often including pick-up from the airport and drop-off at the end of your stay.
+Your safari operator should be very clear about what transport costs are and are not included.

 - Climbing the legendary Mount Kilimanjaro is not for the faint hearted.
 It takes at least five days to scale the mountain.
 The climbers have to cover 6-10 kilometres of distance daily.
 The rising altitude is another factor to consider.
 Beginners should prepare themselves for the climb with some training, gradually learning to cover more distance at a shorter duration and become acclimatised to the elevation.
 We have listed four popular routes with difficulty levels.